Tags: Alternate Universe, Dark, Romance, Tragedy

 Trixie clenched her teeth and tensed, burying her anger and frustration deep inside.
-“That wicked … evil … whore!"
+“That wicked … evil … mule!”
 Oh how she wished she could scream that out loud to the heavens above.
 She would make the celestial foundations themselves tremble at her voice.

 “I'll be out tonight.
 Is there anything I can get you from the village?”

 Trixie broke out of her dark thoughts at Twilight's voice.
-She seemed so dispassionate, so uncaring, Trixie felt it like a stab in her heart.
+She seemed so dispassionate, so uncaring.
+Trixie felt it like a stab in her heart.
 “Where are you going?
 You're always gone.
-I could come with you, I could help you,” she blurted out.
+I could come with you.
+I could help you,” she blurted out.

 Trixie pouted.
 “What is it you're working on anyway?
 You've never said anything.
 Please Twilight, even I can see that this isn't healthy.
 You need to put this … work of yours aside and think of something else.”

 Twilight wrapped an old traveling cloak around her neck and walked past Trixie to open the door.
 “I'm so close, Trixie.
 I promise, I'll let you know as soon as I know if I'm correct.
 I just need to be sure.”
 Twilight walked out the door.
 “I won't be gone long.
-I'll bring you something good from town, okay?”
+I'll bring you something nice from town, okay?”

 Trixie stomped the old wooden floor in frustration as Twilight disappeared into the night.

 And where was Twilight now?
-Trixie had slept on the floor outside the attic door, hoping Twilight would return, but the blue unicorn hadn't heard a sound for days.
-A terrible thought kept imposing on her mind, and wouldn't let go.
+Trixie had slept on the floor outside the attic door, hoping Twilight would return, but she hadn't heard a sound for days.
+A terrible thought kept imposing on her mind and wouldn't let go.
 Had she abandoned Trixie?
 Had she gone to be with Luna instead and left Trixie on her own?
 Trixie frowned and wiped off the tears that welled up in her eyes at the thought.

 She looked at the letters.
 Perhaps she could sneak a peek at them, pretend they were for her.
 She picked one up, hesitating, then carefully opened it.
 It was from Spike, asking why she hadn't sent him any letters lately and when she would come back to Ponyville.